-The Trust expects to fund up to three different series of workshops during the first year (2018-19).
+The Trust expects to fund up to five different series of workshops during academic year (2019-20).

 - consist of small scale events of up to 30 -40 attendees each, that promote active engagement and exchanges between participants, particularly between individuals at different career levels.